Are you pregnant, or hoping to be? Have you noticed some changes in your breasts and are wondering whether or not they’re normal?

 - Expanding rib cage: As your baby grows, your rib cage expands to accommodate it.
 While this doesn’t technically enlarge your breasts, it can make them seem larger.
 It will also affect your bra size, as your previous band size will start to feel uncomfortable the further along you get in your pregnancy.

 - Swelling: You know your fingers swell during pregnancy.
 But did you know your breasts do, too?
 There are hormones that specifically cause your breast tissue to swell, making them increase in size by as much as two cup sizes.

-- Milk production: Even though your milk production won’t really ramp up until after your baby is born, your body is getting in gear well before your little one arrives.
+- Milk production: Even though your milk production won’t fully ramp up until after your baby is born, your body is getting in gear well before your little one arrives.
 These changes can not only result in increased volume, but some women also experience leakage.
-Whether you see it or not, your breasts are preparing to nourish a baby and this can affect the way your breasts look and feel.
+Whether you see it or not, your breasts are preparing to nourish a baby, and this can affect the way your breasts look and feel.